-Students take departmental core classes and a science core on advanced nutrition, which may offer biological chemistry, nutrigenomics and phytonutrients.
+Students take departmental and science core classes inn advanced nutrition including biological chemistry, nutrigenomics and phytonutrients.
 Other core courses include diet therapy, research and statistics.
 Additional research and/or a comprehensive written examination may be required.
 Coursework in pediatric nutrition includes the following:

 - Specialized nutritional needs of healthy infants through adolescents